ncbi/elastic-blast-docs/docs/source/quickstart.rst

     gsutil -qm cp ${YOUR_RESULTS_BUCKET}/*.out.gz .

-If you are working at an NCBI workstation, you can optionally run the command below to perform basic sanity checks on the result files.
+If you are working at an NCBI workstation, after downloading the results you can optionally run the command below to perform basic sanity checks on the result files.

 .. code-block:: bash